Your Watch records.

 Built for the Watch you already wear

-Corro reads everything your Apple Watch has ever recorded — heart, sleep, workouts, recovery, years deep.
+Corro reads everything your Apple Watch has ever recorded — your heart, your sleep, how much you move, years deep.
 No new app on your wrist, no new account, no extra hardware.

 Your full history

-Corro analyzes up to 10 years of health data.
-Not just today — your entire training history, sleep patterns, and recovery trends.
+Corro reads up to 10 years of your Apple Health data.
+Not just today — how your sleep, your heart, and how much you move have changed over time.

 Actual answers